Ebimsv/Hazard-Detection-and-Captioning-System/README.md

 - Improved driver state detection using advanced temporal algorithms.
 - Enhanced scoring and evaluation metrics for hazard predictions.

-Feel free to contribute to the project by submitting pull requests or issues.
-Happy detecting! 🚗🔍
+Feel free to contribute to the project by submitting pull requests or issues. 🚗🔍